 Looking for ethical swimwear?
 Why not try some of my favourite sustainable and eco-friendly brands available in the UK right now, catering for both men and women.

 I last bought a swimsuit six years ago.
 Since then my body shape has changed a bit (or maybe my swimsuit has just shrunk…!).
 As such, I’m now on the hunt for some ethical swimwear.
 A reader also recently asked me to help her find some affordable ethical swimwear too, so I thought I’d kill two birds with one stone and write a blog post about it!

-There are a few ethical swimwear or UK-made swimwear companies out there.
+The good news is that there are quite a few sustainable and ethical swimwear or UK-made swimwear companies out there.
 Below I have seven UK brands to look out for, updated for 2021.

 The brands I’ve focused on all make their swimwear from recycled plastic.
 This is because it’s simply not possible to make swimwear from 100% natural fabrics, and still have the properties that we expect swimwear to have.

+Conventional swimwear is made from virgin plastics, such as nylon.
 The most common fabric used by sustainable swimwear brands is ECONYL®.
 This is an innovative fabric that directly tackles plastic pollution in the ocean by taking nylon waste from carpet offcuts and discarded fishing nets.
-This waste is then turned into a high-performance swimwear fibre.
-It’s a great sustainable choice to conventional nylon, which is a virgin plastic made from fossil fuels.
+This waste is then turned into high-performance swimwear fibre.
+Therefore, ECONYL® is a great sustainable choice to conventional nylon, which is a virgin plastic made from fossil fuels.

-I have this handy guide on what to look for when shopping for ethical clothing.
-It covers topics such as what fabrics to look for and explains what all the different eco-labels mean.
+If you want further help on fabric choice, then I have this really handy guide on what to look for when shopping for ethical clothing.
+It covers topics such as what fabrics to look for and handily explains what all the different eco-labels mean.